-Exposure to infection (70 percent) - Airlines would classify each route according to the level of risk of exposure to COVID-19 in order to determine whether additional mitigations would be required in relation to services, policies or procedures.
+Exposure to infection (86 percent) - Airlines would classify each route according to the level of risk of exposure to COVID-19 to determine whether additional mitigations were required in relation to services, policies or procedures.

-Route differences (50 percent) - Airlines would a conduct a risk assessment for all routes and overflight rights, including any temporary filed differences to existing ICAO standards and recommended practices (SARPs), and assess whether those differences were accepted by countries along the planned routes and the destination country.
+Route Differences (63 percent) - Airlines would conduct a risk assessment for all routes and overflight rights, including any temporary filed differences to existing ICAO standards and recommended practices (SARPs), and assess whether those differences were accepted by countries along the planned routes and the destination country.
 While most countries filed their acceptance of differences from other countries, not many states have made their exemptions public.

-In flight operations, new standard operating procedures (SOPs) would be introduced during the pandemic, such as SOPs on revised routes, approaches, dealing with in-cabin cargo, new health measures, etc.
+In flight operations, it is recognized that new standard operating procedures (SOPs) would be introduced during the pandemic, such as SOPs on revised routes, approaches, dealing with incabin cargo, new health measures, etc.

-Sixty percent of the operators indicated that they performed a risk assessment for each new SOP during the pandemic (10 percent less than the global average).
-Therefore, 40 percent did not, which is an area for further improvement.
+Some 95 percent of the operators indicated that they performed a risk assessment for each new SOP during the pandemic (much higher than the global average) and this is quite reassuring.
+However, only 63 percent of the survey respondents established an SOP or contingency measures to address reduced air traffic.